XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 ## Description

-This is an implementation of the paper *ARAP-Deformation-of-Gaussian-Radiance-Fields*.
+This is an implementation of the paper *As-Rigid-As-Possible Deformation of Gaussian Radiance Fields*.
 It includes an interactive system that allows users to perform ARAP deformation on Gaussian Radiance Fields interactively.

 ## Installation